cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 A public IP is removed from the instance when it is deleted.
 You cannot recover it.
 If you use a Floating IP, that will stay in your account once you delete a instance.
 You can couple it to another instance if needed.
 For a Floating IP, a instance must be in a private network.

-In the menu, click "Networking", then the sub menu "Networking", and make sure you're on the "Networks" tab.
+In the menu, click "Network" and make sure you're on the "Networks" tab.

-Click "+ Create Network".
-Give it a name and make sure the "Admin State" checkbox is checked.
+* Click "+ Create Network".
+  * Give it a name and make sure the "Admin State" checkbox is checked.
 Otherwise your network will be down.

-In the modal dialog window, click the "Subnet" button and give your subnet a "Name" and "Network Address".
-The network address can be something like "192.168.1.0/24".
-Leave the other fields blank or default.
+* In the modal dialog window, click the "Subnet" button and give your subnet a "Name" and "Network Address".
+  * The network address can be something like "192.168.1.0/24".
+  * Leave the other fields blank or default.

-In the modal dialog window, click the "Subnet Details" button and enter DNS nameservers (8.8.8.8, 8.8.4.4 for example).
-The other fields can be left blank.
+* In the modal dialog window, click the "Subnet Details" button and enter DNS nameservers (8.8.8.8, 8.8.4.4 for example).
+  * The other fields can be left blank.

-Click the "Create" button.
+* Click the "Create" button.

 Your network will now be created.

 ## Create router

 To allow your newly created network internet access you need a router.
 The router works just as at home, all traffic from instances in the network will go through the router.

-In the menu, click "Networking", then click the sub menu "Routers".
+In the menu, click "Network" and make sure you're on the "Routers" tab.

-Click "+ Create Router" and give your router a name.
+* Click "+ Create Router" and give your router a name.

-In the overview list, under "Actions", click "Set Gateway".
-Select the network "floating" and click "Set Gateway".
-This sets the router up for external networking.
+* In the overview list, under "Actions", click "Set Gateway".
+  * Select the network "floating" and click "Set Gateway".
+  * This sets the router up for external networking.

-Click the newly created router and in the overview screen, click "+ Add Interface".
-Select the subnet we just created and click "Add Interface".
-This sets the router up for internal networking.
+* Click the newly created router and in the overview screen, click "+ Add Interface".
+  * Select the subnet we just created and click "Add Interface".
+  * This sets the router up for internal networking.

 We're now ready to launch our first instance.

 ## Launch instance

-In the menu, click "Compute", submenu "Instances".
-Click "+ Launch Instance".
+In the menu, click "Network" and make sure you're on the "Instances" tab.

+* Click "+ Launch Instance".

-Give your instance a name and select the Availability Zone.
-If you want more then one instance, you can enter that as well.
+* Give your instance a name and select the Availability Zone.
+  * If you want more then one instance, you can enter that as well.

-Select the "Source" tab.
-Choose the image you want to boot the server from.
-In the example we'll select "Ubuntu 16.04".
-The "Boot Source" is image and "Create New Volume" is set to No.
+* Select the "Source" tab.
+  * Choose the image you want to boot the server from.
+  * In the example we'll select "Ubuntu 16.04".
+  * The "Boot Source" is image and "Create New Volume" is set to No.

-Select the "Flavor" tab.
-Choose the flavor you want for the instance.
-In the example we'll select "Standard 1".
+* Select the "Flavor" tab.
+  * Choose the flavor you want for the instance.
+  * In the example we'll select "Standard 1".

-Select the "Networks" tab.
-If you want just a public IP, select 'net-public' for an IPv4 address and 'net-public-ipv6' for an IPv6 address.
-If you created a private network, you can select that.
-You can select multiple networks.
+* Select the "Networks" tab.
+  * If you want just a public IP, select 'external'.
+  * If you created a private network, you can select that.
+  * You can select multiple networks.

-Select the "Security Groups" tag.
-Add the security group we created earlier.
+* Select the "Security Groups" tag.
+  * Add the security group we created earlier.

-Select the "Key Pair" tab.
-Select the keypair we created earlier.
+* Select the "Key Pair" tab.
+  * Select the keypair we created earlier.

-The other tabs are optional.
+* The other tabs are optional.

-Click "Launch Instance".
+* Click "Launch Instance".

 In the overview screen your instance will be listed, first with state "Spawning" and after a few seconds "Running".

 If the instance has a public IP, you can login to it directly.
 If the instance is in the private network, we need to add a floating IP.

 ## Add a floating IP

-In the menu, select "Compute", submenu "Access and security", tab "Floating IPs".
+In the menu, click "Network" and make sure you're on the "Floating IPs" tab.

-Click "Allocate IP To Project", select the "floating" Pool and click "Allocate IP".
+* Click "Allocate IP To Project"
+  * select the "floating" Pool and click "Allocate IP".

-In the menu, select "Compute", submenu "Instances".
+In the menu, click "Network" and make sure you're on the "Instances" tab.

-In the list, on the server you want to allocate the floating IP to, under "Actions", select the down arrow.
-Click "Associate Floating IP".
-Select the floating IP and click "Associate".
-The floating IP will now be available for use to access the instance.
+* In the list, on the server you want to allocate the floating IP to, under "Actions", select the down arrow.

-Finished
+* Click "Associate Floating IP".
+  * Select the floating IP and click "Associate".
+* The floating IP will now be available for use to access the instance.

 You can now SSH into the server and do anything you please.
 Congratiolations, your first OpenStack server is setup!

 {% include links.html %}